 - General audience

 The internal channel is for internal users only.
-This type of content includes company policies, onboards, internal Salesforce process documentation.
+This type of content includes company policies, onboards, and internal Salesforce process documentation.

 Partner shares the content with partner licensed users within a Partner Community.
 This content includes sales process, guidelines, tips, and tricks for selling, or product updates.